Gyuri1/FMC_CSV_Import_Export/README.md

 Please review the NEW policy before you deploy it!

 Use it at your own risk!
+THIS IS DEMO CODE - NO WARRANTY OR SUPPORT IS IMPLIED OR PROVIDED!

 It was tested with FMC 7.2 and 7.3 versions as well, but older releases were not tested.